adamconnelly/Thrift.Net/docs/CONTRIBUTING.md

 - Did x because of y.
 - Did z because of a.

-Fixes #123
+Issues: #123
 ```

-All commit messages must have a valid subject line and reference an issue.
-The
-body of the commit message is optional.
+All commit messages must have a valid subject line.
+The body of the commit
+message, and referencing any issues are optional.

+### Commitizen

+The project is configured with [Commitizen](http://commitizen.github.io/cz-cli/)
+to make it easier to write commit messages in the correct format.
+To use it, run
+`npm run commitz`, and it will walk you through the process of writing your
+commit message.

 ## Running Apache Thrift Compiler via Docker